Somalia: Deadly explosion kills several outside the presidential palace | DW | 25.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Several people have been killed in a car bomb attack at a checkpoint close to the president's residence in Mogadishu.
-The ultraconservative jihadist group al-Shabab has claimed responsibility.
+The ultraconservative jihadi group al-Shabab has claimed responsibility.

 The driver of the vehicle detonated the explosives when police stopped him at a checkpoint, witnesses said.
 The explosion was less than a kilometer away from the Villa Somalia palace.